MedAliBZ/Discord-bot/README.md

-# Discord bot
+# Discord bot with NodeJs

-A discord bot that have so many cool features like playing the music, banning users, clearing chat and so many other cool stuff!
+A discord bot that have so many cool features like playing the music, generating memes,banning users, clearing chat and so many other cool stuff!